nuke-haus/mapnuke/README.md

 These use stencil buffers to create a shoreline effect in bodies of water (and rivers).

-__Custom/Texture__
+__Custom/Texture1024, Custom/Texture2048, Custom/Texture4096__

 ![Texture](https://cdn.discordapp.com/attachments/404681432238391307/793239505951129660/tex.png)

-This shader is useful for just basic textures.
+These shaders are useful for just basic textures.
 In many cases it's probably preferable to use this shader since handmade textures are always nicer than basic perlin noise.
-Make sure your texture is a high enough resolution so that patterns are harder to spot.
-I'd recommend a bare minimum of 1024x1024 pixels, but 2048x2048 is ideal.

-The UV scale of your material needs to be set to a specific value in order for your texture to appear pixel-perfect in the map output.
-Here are some common resolutions with their corresponding UV scale:

-- 1024x1024 ---> 0.09765625
-- 2048x2048 ---> 0.048828125
-- 4096x4096 ---> 0.0244140625

-Don't ask me how I figured these numbers out.
-They just work.
+The size of your texture needs to match the shader, ie. Custom/Texture2048 should be used with a texture that is 2048x2048 pixels.

+I recommend using 2048x2048 as your texture resolution.
+1024x1024 is a bit low and 4096x4096 is a bit overkill.

 Your texture import settings should look something like: